Public Records & Services in Garrison

 Frequently Asked Questions

-Property records for Garrison, North Dakota are maintained by the Mclean County Assessor's Office and the Mclean County Clerk and Recorder.
+Property records for Garrison, North Dakota are maintained by the Mclean County Director of Tax Equalization's Office and the Mclean County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Mclean County, including parcels in Garrison.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Mclean County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many North Dakota counties provide online property record searches through their county websites.
-For in-person requests, visit the Mclean County offices at the county courthouse.
 The Mclean County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Garrison, North Dakota residents are available through both county and state offices.
 The North Dakota Department of Health, Division of Vital Records, located in Bismarck, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in North Dakota.
 Orders can be placed online, by mail, or in person.
 Locally, the Mclean County Clerk's office issues marriage licenses and maintains marriage records for Mclean County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.